keywind/newsyc/README.md

-## Welcome to news:yc on GitHub! ##
+## New Features ##

-I should add more info here, but for right now feel free to just browse around.
-Check out the issues section for things you could try implementing if you want to contribute.
+This is a fork of the news:yc iOS client.
+As I use Pocket rather than Instapaper, so I add the support for Pocket.
+You can use it if you are as with me.